bootchk/nRF5x/readme.md

 See History below.
 Much was separated into a platform independent library radioSoC.

 Implementation Notes
 -

+HW resources can be used via :

-Mostly uses Nordic's HAL (abstraction across various Nordic chips) but also some bare metal, direct access to device registers.
+    bare metal, direct access to device registers Nordic's HAL (abstraction across various Nordic chips) Nordic's drivers  nrf_drv_<foo> in NRF\_SDK/components/nrf_drv

+HAL

+Library mostly uses HAL but also some bare metal.
 (Probably HAL should be used exclusively so it could be ported to another chip?)

-Not using Nordics C-language drivers in NRF\_SDK/components/nrf_drv.
-Those drivers may be more robust, but are hard to read and understand.
+HAL:  implements in-line (see the Nordic .h files.)
+Thus few extra Nordic source files (.c) are needed in the project or to use the library.

+Nordic drivers

+Nordic drivers are required when Softdevice is also used (to coordinate access to shared resources.)
+Softdevice can be used for sequential multiprotocol to use BT for provisioning.

 Building